JAForbes/blog/posts/how-i-use-mithril.md

 -----------------------

 Flyd is a tiny library.
 It lets you pass values to subscribers and set a new value at any time.
-It goes with mithril like Peanut Butter and Jam - it's API is almost identical to `m.prop`.
+It goes with mithril like Peanut Butter and Jam - its API is almost identical to `m.prop`.

 #### A quick introduction to flyd